Please click on the image(s) to see a larger display. It is the route we followed. Outbound on the northern route, homebound on the southern route.

 As a result of this discrepancy, Montreal has been called “the only city where the sun sets in the north.”
 Directions are according to the traditional Montreal map where downtown (example, rue Sherbrooke) is east-west, with Mont-Royal to the north and the river to the south.
 “North” on the Victoria bridge is southwest.

 Sherbrooke Street is the main thoroughfare in Montreal.
-This day Montreal had a 40-kilometer marathon, but our plans did not conflict with the runners.
+On this day Montreal had a 40-kilometer marathon, but our plans did not conflict with the runners.
 We walked north (according to our iPhone compass) on Sherbrooke for one hour to visit the Montreal Botanical gardens or provide its full name in French “Jardin Botanique de Montréal.”
 The garden is one of the largest in the world.
 It comprises 75 hectares (190 acres) of thematic gardens and greenhouses.

-The Chinese collection consists mainly of donations from the Shanghai Botanical Gardens and is the most significant outside of Asia.
+The Chinese collection consists of donations from the Shanghai Botanical Gardens and is the most significant outside of Asia.
 The garden was designed in keeping with Chinese traditions.
-Yin and yang, opposing yet complementary principles, are represented mainly by water and stone.
+Yin and yang, opposing yet complementary principles, are represented by water and stone.

 The Japanese garden is 2.5 hectares (6 acres), with each tree, shrub, and stone carefully arranged.
 The bonsai garden was a unique attraction with its rare beauty.
 Trees range from 25 to over 350 years old.